Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 Comments Luke 10:42 This verse tells all humans that when you see someone glorifying the Lord, regardless of the way the person is doing, do not try to stop anyone.
 The little action each person offers to the Lord is the thing the Lord likes to see, and He is happy to see when anyone glorifies the Lord, even in small actions.

-In conclusion, about Martha's and Mary's character and faith, both women are an example for all humans.
+In conclusion, about Martha’s and Mary’s character and faith, both women are an example for all humans.
 One likes to do physical work in serving, and the other likes to stay put and listen to the Lord.
-Both actions of these two are pleasing to the Lord.
-Some people interpret that for serving the Lord, you must do all the work as Martha has done, and others want to be as Mary serving the Lord by listening and praying alone, but both servings come as one in pleasing the Lord, equal amount and value for both actions.
+Both actions by these two women are pleasing to the Lord.
+Some people interpret that to serve the Lord, you must do all the work as Martha has done, and others want to be like Mary, serving the Lord by listening and praying alone, but both servings come as one in pleasing the Lord, equal amount and value for both actions.

 Life and Faith Applications.
-1. When you are among the unbelievers, behave as the Lord of life teaches you.
-Use the Bible in dealing with unbelievers, and the Bible will stir them to know more about your faith.
-2. In the name of Jesus, that should be the heart of all activity when the believers act according to the will of the Lord.
-3. As believers, our neighbors are all those that the Lord is bringing in our path, and we need to show compassion and love to all.
-4. When any conflict arises, all should turn and seek help from the Lord, and the Lord will give peace for all.
-5. When you see someone glorifying the Lord, regardless of the way the person is doing, do not try to stop anyone, the Lord is happy with people when they glorify Him.
+1) When you are among the unbelievers, behave as the Lord of life teaches you.
+Use the Bible when dealing with unbelievers; the Bible will stir them to know more about your faith.
+2) In the name of the Lord Jesus, that should be the heart of all activity when the believers act according to the will of the Lord.
+3) As believers, our neighbors are all those that the Lord brings into our path, and we must show compassion and love to all.
+4) When any conflict arises, all should turn and seek help from the Lord, and the Lord will give peace to all.
+5) When you see someone glorifying the Lord, regardless of the way the person is doing, do not try to stop anyone; the Lord is happy with people when they glorify Him.